CianFlint/jml/README.md

 <hr>

 ### 4 - Modifiers and Limit
 Use the `modifier=` attribute to call custom or built-in modifier methods such as `sortArray()`.
-The first argument is a selector, in this case it points to an array called `results`, the second argument is the key to sort the objects in the array on, and the last argument optionally reverses the array.
-All built-in or custom modifier methods require a selector as the first argument, the selector will then pass JSON data to the first paramater of the modifier method.
+The first argument is a selector, in this case it points to an array called `results`, the second argument is the key to sort the objects in the array on, and the last argument optionally reverses the array
 ```html
 <div
 	get="https://pokeapi.co/api/v2/pokemon"